+We now motivate MIPP theoretically.
+As stated, we aim to design a method that preserves MI between activations such that $I(\mathcal{X}'_{l-1};\mathcal{X}_{l}) = I(\mathcal{X}_{l-1};\mathcal{X}_{l})$.
+In this section, we point out two advantages of doing this.
+Pruning in this manner not only ensures re-trainability, but it also leads to an optimal upper bound on the value of MI between the data-distribution and the masks $I(\mathcal{D};\mathcal{M})$ (as defined in \cite{kumar2024no}).

-We consider one-shot pruning with retraining: the objective is to reduce the number of nodes of the NN such that, after retraining, the pruned NN will achieve the same performance as the original.
-We will now argue that one way to achieve this would be to select a subset of nodes from each layer in such a way that there exists a function which, when applied to this subset, can still reconstruct the activations of the subsequent layer.
-We will then prove that the existence of this function preserves the MI between the activations of these layers.
+\textbf{Re-trainability.} We consider one-shot pruning with (re)-training: the objective is to reduce the number of nodes of the NN such that, after retraining, the pruned NN will achieve the same performance as the original.
+We argue that one way to achieve this would be to select a subset of nodes from each layer in such a way that there exists a function, which, when applied to this subset, can still reconstruct the activations of the subsequent layer.
+We will then prove that the existence of this function preserves MI between the activations of these layers.